Mlodko/duolingo-for-coding/backend/endpoints.md

 Returns:
 - `200 OK` with JSONized Task struct
 - `400 BAD REQUEST` - invalid id in path
+- `404 NOT FOUND` - no task with specified id
+- `500 INTERNAL SERVER ERROR`
 ---

 ## Answer